jlpteaching/ECS154B/lab2/lab2.md

 **You cannot modify the I/O for any module**.
 We will be testing your control unit with our data path, and our data path with your control unit.
 Therefore, you **must keep the exact same I/O**.
+You will get errors on Gradescope (and thus no credit) if you modify the I/O.

 ## Goals